jhudsl/tidyversecourse/manuscript/get-data.md

 As discussed above, CSV format is a good candidate because of its simplicity and compatibility.
 Let's say you have a data frame in the R environment that you would like to export as a CSV.
 To do so, you could use `write_csv()` from the `readr` package.

 Since we've already created a data frame named `df_csv`, we can export it to a CSV file using the following code.
-After typing this command, a new CSV file called `my_csv_file.csv` will appear in the Files section.
+After typing this command, a new CSV file called `my_csv_file.csv` will appear in the Files section of RStudio (if you are using it).

 ```r